pa2eon/CPyS-891/README.md

 ## 2) Usage :

 - Edit the CPyS.cfg and change the COM port (Windows) or the /dev/ttyUSB (Linux) and the baudrate folowing your rig.
+- Do NOT use (in windows) high ports like COM10: or more .. the config parameters will not be correct reading in de application.
 - The Live Mode will change immediatly the value parameters.
 If it is disabled, changes on the FT-891 will be applied when you trigger the "Send config to FT-891"
 - For now, you can get all the parameters of the menu with "Get config from FT-891" on the menubar.